 How to Get to Comuna 13 Without A Tour

 Again, I highly recommend taking the walking tour or graffiti tour.
 Learning the stories behind the art and the history of the community from a local makes this a much more memorable experience.

 However, if you want to explore Comuna 13 on your own, there are a few ways to get there.

-The best way to get to Comuna 13 is by taking the metro (line A) to San Javier (closest metro station).
-From there, it’s about a 15-20 minute walk to the comuna.
+The best way to get to Comuna 13 is by taking the metro (line A) to San Javier (the closest metro station).
+From there, it's about a 15-20 minute walk to the comuna.

 However, you can also take a bus heading up the hill to the top of the hill.
 You can explore the area on foot and use the escalators to make your way down to the bottom.

 Another option is to take a taxi.
 The price shouldn't be more than 15,000 pesos if you're coming from El Poblado or Laureles.
 You could always take an Uber as well.
 But, just remember to get in the front seat, as Uber is still illegal in Colombia.